MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Experiments

 In our MW-GAN network, the generated caricatures have their texture styles and shape exaggerations controlled by the style latent code and the landmark transformation latent code respectively.
 To achieve the diversity in generated caricatures, we can sample different style codes and landmark transformation codes, and apply them to the input photo.
 Figure~\ref{diversity} shows generated caricatures with different texture and exaggeration styles.
 For each input, we generate three caricatures with fixed exaggeration but different texture styles and another three caricatures with fixed texture style but different exaggerations.
 The results meet our expectation that different style codes lead to different texture and coloring, while different landmark codes lead to different shape exaggerations.

 Our dual-way design of MW-GAN enables unsupervised learning of the bidirectional mapping between image style and style latent space, geometric exaggeration and landmark transformation latent space.
-Therefore, MW-GAN can also generate caricatures with a guide sample by applying its style and landmark transformation codes to generators in the network.
-Figure~\ref{guide} shows example caricatures generated with different guide samples.
-We can see that the generated caricatures not only have similar texture and color styles as the guide caricatures, but also try to mimic the exaggeration styles of the guide caricatures.
-From left to right, the generated caricatures have similar exaggeration styles of wide cheeks and narrow forehead, high cheekbones and squeezed facial features (eyes, nose and mouth), long face and pointed chin, and laughing with wide open mouth.
+Therefore, MW-GAN can also generate caricatures with a guide sample by applying its style and landmark transformation codes to generators in the network. \hou{To do this, we firstly feed the guiding caricature into the style encoder and landmark encoder ($E_c^s$ and $E_c^l$) to get its style and landmark transformation codes.
+Then we use these codes as the style and landmark transformation codes in caricature generation.} Figure~\ref{guide} shows example caricatures generated with different guide samples.
+We can see that the generated caricatures not only have similar texture styles as the guide caricatures, but also try to mimic the exaggeration styles of the guide caricatures.
+From left to right, the generated caricatures have similar exaggeration styles of wide cheeks and narrow forehead, high cheekbones and squeezed facial features (eyes, nose and mouth), long face and pointed chin, and laughing with the mouth wide open.